The Lovebirds (2020 film)

 The Lovebirds is a 2020 American romantic comedy film directed by Michael Showalter from a screenplay by Aaron Abrams and Brendan Gall, and a story by Abrams, Gall, and Martin Gero.
-The film stars Issa Rae and Kumail Nanjiani, as well as Paul Sparks, Anna Camp, and Kyle Bornheimer, and follows a couple who goes on the run after witnessing a murder.
+The film stars Issa Rae and Kumail Nanjiani, as well as Paul Sparks, Anna Camp, and Kyle Bornheimer, and follows a couple who go on the run after witnessing a murder.

 Originally scheduled to be a theatrical release by Paramount Pictures on April 3, 2020, the film was removed from the release schedule due to the COVID-19 pandemic closing theaters worldwide.
 Its rights were then sold to Netflix, which released the film digitally on May 22, 2020.
 The film received mixed reviews from critics, although Rae and Nanjiani's performances were praised.

 Plot

 Jibran and Leilani are a couple who have been together for four years.
 Their relationship is fraught, and the two argue constantly about a variety of topics.
 While driving to a dinner party, the two mutually agree to end the relationship.
 Distracted by the breakup, Jibran runs a red light, hitting a cyclist with their car.
 The man refuses help and flees the scene.
 A man with a mustache suddenly commandeers their car, claiming to be a police officer and that the man on the bike is a criminal.
 He pursues the cyclist, but after catching him runs the cyclist over with their car several times, killing him.
 Mustache prepares to kill Jibran and Leilani with a gun but flees after hearing police sirens.
 Jibran and Leilani then flee the scene themselves.

 Jibran wants them to turn themselves in, but Leilani argues that their unbelievable story and racial profiling will ensure they are blamed for the crime.
 Having taken the dead bicyclist's phone, they see he had planned a meeting at a bar with a woman named Edie.
 Leilani reasons that Edie will know who the man is, which will allow them to find out who the killer is and clear their names.
 The two meet Edie at the bar, only to find that it is a setup; the two are knocked out and tied up by Edie and her husband Brett.
 Edie mistakenly believes that Jibran and Leilani work for Bicycle, and alludes to blackmail being committed against Edie and Brett.
 As Edie prepares to torture Leilani, the pair manage to escape.
 The two travel to an address taken from Edie which they believe is Bicycle's home, only to find an apartment full of frat boys.
 They overpower and interrogate one of the boys, who admits he works for Bicycle as part of his blackmailing scheme.
 Before the two can learn more, Mustache arrives, killing all the boys in the apartment.